RBM3

 Putative RNA-binding protein 3 is a protein that in humans is encoded by the RBM3 gene.

-Function

-This gene is a member of the glycine-rich RNA-binding protein family and encodes a protein with one RNA recognition motif (RRM) domain.
-Expression of this gene is induced by cold shock and low oxygen tension.
+Gene

 A pseudogene exists on chromosome 1.
 Alternate transcriptional splice variants, encoding different isoforms, have been characterized.
 RBM3 contains a poison exon whose inclusion is lowered during hypothermia.

+Structure

+This gene is a member of the glycine-rich RNA-binding protein family and encodes a protein with one RNA recognition motif (RRM) domain.

+Function

+Expression of this gene is induced by cold shock and low oxygen tension.

 RBM3 is cold-induced RNA binding protein and is involved in mRNA biogenesis exerts anti-apoptotic effects.
 According to antibody-based profiling and transcriptomics analysis, RBM3 protein is present in all analysed human tissues and based on confocal microscopy mainly localised to the nucleoplasm.

 Clinical significance

 RBM3 is a proto-oncogene that is associated with tumor progression and metastasis and is a potential cancer biomarker.
 Based on patient survival data, high levels of RBM3 protein in tumor cells is a favourable prognostic biomarker in colorectal cancer.